Post job

 The duties of an associate sales representative depend on one's line of work or industry of employment.
 Their responsibilities typically revolve around reaching out to clients through calls or door-to-door visits, offering products and services, collecting payments, addressing issues and concerns, and performing corrective measures when necessary.
 An associate sales representative often has a quota and deadline to reach; therefore, it is essential to be sales driven and goal-oriented.
 Furthermore, one must adhere to the policies and regulations of the company.

-There are some key differences in responsibilities as well.
-For example, a technician/sales associate responsibilities require skills like "retail environment," "ladders," "profitable sales," and "tech services."
+There are some key differences in the responsibilities of each position.
+For example, technician/sales associate responsibilities require skills like "retail environment," "ladders," "profitable sales," and "tech services."
 Meanwhile a typical associate sales representative has skills in areas such as "work ethic," "patients," "excellent interpersonal," and "excellent organizational."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Sales and customer service associates are employees who are responsible for closing out sales deals and attending to customer needs.
 They are in charge of selling company goods and services to potential clients, often citing the common needs of prospective clients to ensure sales.
 They also handle customer inquiries and complaints and try their best to mitigate any problems that would arise.
 They are expected to be experts on company products to ensure that they can provide the best service to customers.
 Sales and customer service associates should have strong interpersonal skills, customer service skills, and communication skills.

-But both careers also use different skills, according to real technician/sales associate resumes.
-While technician/sales associate responsibilities can utilize skills like "sales floor," "retail environment," "ladders," and "profitable sales," some sales support technicians use skills like "inbound calls," "ip," "technical sales support," and "outbound calls."
+Each career also uses different skills, according to real technician/sales associate resumes.
+While technician/sales associate responsibilities can utilize skills like "sales floor," "retail environment," "ladders," and "profitable sales," sales support technicians use skills like "inbound calls," "ip," "technical sales support," and "outbound calls."

-In general, sales support technicians study at similar levels of education than technician/sales associates.
+In general, sales support technicians achieve similar levels of education than technician/sales associates.
 They're 2.9% more likely to obtain a Master's Degree while being 0.5% less likely to earn a Doctoral Degree.

 Commissioned sales associates are professionals who conduct sale transactions that can generate additional compensation by increasing selling operations.
 These associates are must collaborate successfully with fellow associates in regard to sales and commission distribution.
 They must provide excellent customer service so that they can establish long term relationships with customers and ensure high satisfaction.
 Commissioned sales associates must also assist the department managers with visual merchandising to arrange racks so that they can place and stock new merchandise.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from technician/sales associate resumes include skills like "ladders," "profitable sales," "tech services," and "technology sales," whereas a sales associate and customer service might be skilled in "plumbing," "phone calls," "booking," and "math. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from technician/sales associate resumes include skills like "ladders," "profitable sales," "tech services," and "technology sales," whereas a sales associate and customer service is more likely to list skills in "plumbing," "phone calls," "booking," and "math. "